Engineering Education Service Center (EESC) Spring 2014 Poster Contest!

 Honorable mentions to be awarded at judges' discretion.

-All winners will also receive a certificate and inclusion in our Poster Artist Royalty Program.
+All winners will also receive a certificate.

 All contestants should design their posters at 24"x36", 300 dpi and then save a copy that is 450x675 pixels @72 dpi for initial submission.
 Nothing is worse than being selected as a winner and not having your poster ready or worse yet, not being able to recreate what you made at a lower resolution.
 Be sure that each picture or element in your poster is also 300 dpi.
 The timeline from winning notification to submission is very tight (just a few days) so be ready if you are a winner.